cseewald/shutters/README.md

-Spring Boot project written in Kotlin for controlling roller shutters via Shelly 2.5 devices based on the sun position, temperature and cloudiness.
+Personal Spring Boot pet project written in Kotlin for controlling roller shutters via Shelly 2.5 devices based on the sun position, temperature and cloudiness.

 It accesses both the [Shelly Devices API](https://shelly-api-docs.shelly.cloud/) and the [Weather API](https://openweathermap.org/api).